reidmv/deployment-repo/README.md

-# Deployment Repo
+# Code Deployment Workflow

 This is a Puppet workflow thought experiment.

-What if branches didn't control deployments?
+What if Git branches didn't control deployment of Puppet code?

-What if instead, a repository exists that is ONLY about defining deployments of Puppet code?
-A deployment is roughly synonymous with a Puppet environment.
-A tier is roughly synonymous with a customer environment.
-Every deployment has a tier, and defines a collection of Puppet code and modules to deploy.

-The long-form of "tier" is Deployment Tier.

-There don't need to be multiple branches.
-A file can describe each deployment, and there can be multiple files.
-All the files exist in the master branch of the "deployment repo".

-Each yaml file in this repo represents a deployment.

-To make a new deployment, make a new file.

-Pushing a change to the deployment-repo is just like changing configuration on the Puppet master, and triggers updates to the code-dir as necessary to reflect the updated configuration.
+Consider this idea instead.
+A version-centric (not necessarily git-centric) workflow exists that is ONLY about defining and working with deployments of Puppet code.

 ## Mental Model

-The model for how to think about deployments is broken down below in terms of _things_ and _actions_.
+The model for how to think about Puppet code deployments is broken down below in terms of _things_ and _actions_.

 ### Things